gvanrossum/patma/README.md

 Study that one carefully!
 The first pattern has two literals, and can be thought of as an extension of the literal pattern shown above.
-But the second two patterns combine a literal and a variable, and the variable is *extracted* from the target value (`point`).
+But the next two patterns combine a literal and a variable, and the variable is *extracted* from the target value (`point`).
 The fourth pattern is a double extraction, which makes it conceptually similar to the unpacking assignment `(x, y) = point`.